 Alcohol affects every part of the body differently, but there is one commonality—it is toxic to cells and healthy functioning.
 Some damage can happen in just one sitting, while other harmful effects might be more subtle, showing up months or years later.

 Effects of Alcohol on the Brain and Nervous System

 When You Are Drinking:

-Alcohol starts working on the brain within 5-10 minutes, releasing dopamine and other feel-good chemicals.
+Alcohol starts working on the brain within 5-10 minutes, releasing dopamine1 and other feel-good chemicals.
 These initial positive effects can motivate you to continue drinking.
 However, too much alcohol also starts to slow the brain down, via changes in other neurotransmitters.

-Alcohol mimics the effects of GABA, a neurotransmitter which slows or calms your central nervous system.
+Alcohol mimics the effects of GABA2, a neurotransmitter which slows or calms your central nervous system.
 Simultaneously, it also blocks the effects of glutamate, which stimulates your nervous system.
 This leads to some of the common signs of intoxication: confusion, blurred vision, slurred speech, and trouble walking.

 As your blood alcohol concentration (BAC) rises, these effects become more severe, increasing the likelihood of accidents, or even alcohol poisoning.

 Some people experience “fuzzy” memories, or forget chunks of time altogether—often referred to as a “blackout.”
 This is due to alcohol interfering with memory formation4 in the hippocampus while you drink, and often only affects the night before.
 Permanent damage is possible, however.

 If you drink excessively for a long period of time, alcohol can cause lasting changes to the neurotransmitters in your brain.
 This can leave your nervous system in a constant state of stimulation, resulting in withdrawal symptoms if you stop drinking suddenly.